In both life and business, the reality is that not all goes to plan.

-Robertson Hyetts are here to help – in court or out of it.
+Robertson Hyetts is here to help – in or out of court.

-We focus on identifying the issues and the outcome you want to achieve, and assist you in getting there.
-We’re with you every step to find a solution that is timely; cost effective, makes commercial sense, and if possible, preserve relationships in the process.
+We focus on identifying the issues and the outcome you want to achieve and assisting you on that journey.
+We’re with you every step to find a solution that is timely, makes commercial sense, and if possible, preserves relationships in the process.

-Dispute resolution may happen as a result of negotiation and settlement; mediation and arbitration, or litigation in the court system.
+Dispute resolution describes a number of processes – negotiation and settlement, mediation and arbitration, or litigation in the court system.
 Often the terms ‘ADR’ or ‘alternate dispute resolution’ are used – ’alternate’ meaning other than through court.

-Our Dispute Resolution team has extensive mediation and negotiation experience.
-We practice extensively in State and Federal courts and tribunals at all levels, including Magistrates, County and Supreme Courts, and in VCAT (Victorian Civil and Administrative Tribunal).
+Our dispute resolution team has extensive experience both in mediation and negotiation.
+We practice extensively in State and Federal courts and tribunals at all levels, including Magistrates, County and Supreme Courts, and VCAT (the Victorian Civil and Administrative Tribunal).

 Our advice is proactive, expedient and strategic.
-We focus on minimising the stress, cost and impact on you and your business.
+We focus on minimising the stress, cost and impact on you and/or your business.

-- Identify the legal rights and obligations of all involved
+- Focus on the legal rights and obligations of each party to the dispute

 - Advise you as to what solutions a court or tribunal might deliver